 - Dedicated instructors with years of professional experience.

 - Affordable programs to help you achieve success without creating overwhelming debt or draining a savings account.

 - Instruction utilizing top-notch facilities and equipment in the Health and Science Center.

 - Hands-on physical therapist assistant courses to help you feel prepared when you are ready to enter the workforce.

 The Physical Therapist Assistant Associate in Applied Science program prepares students to provide skilled direct patient care under the direction and supervision of a licensed physical therapist.

-Physical Therapist Assistant Mission
+Mission of the Physical Therapist Assistant Program

 The Mission of the Physical Therapist Assistant Program is:

 - To provide an evening track opportunity for students to earn an Associate of Applied Science degree in Physical Therapist Assistant, which will prepare graduates to take the state licensure exam and to meet the needs of the community, as determined by the needs assessment which provided the basis for this program’s establishment.

 - To provide to its students the highest quality learning experiences in the classroom and laboratory, supplemented with practical training at clinical facilities to ensure integration of physical therapy principles into treatment of patients in a variety of clinical settings.